 - Prompt action is taken in cases of a student’s misconduct or unauthorised absence;

 - Attendance is monitored daily and any unexplained absences will be communicated to parents/carers.

 What should school and students expect of parents/carers?

-- Support and encourage their daughter in her efforts and achievements and encourage her to work hard and develop her independent learning skills at home and school;
+- Support and encourage their child in their efforts and achievements and encourage them to work hard and develop independent learning skills at home and school;

 - Help to complement at home the in-school programme of work by encouraging positive attitudes towards school;

 - Support and encouragement to ensure that homework is completed in a suitable environment and handed in promptly;

 - Attend parents’ meetings and information evenings and read the weekly update to ensure they are aware of what is happening in school during the week ahead;

 - Make early contact with the school on any matters which might affect a student’s learning progress, welfare or behaviour, including any medical conditions;

 - Keep the school informed about where they may be contacted in an emergency and update the school’s data check sheet;